Liamisannoying-LLC/liamisannoyingme/readme.md

 Beware: __**spagetti code lies within**__.

-Yes, that is why we can't be bothered to explain it, it's funny to see -you people- try to understand.
+Yes, that is why we can't be bothered to explain it, it's funny to see _you people_ try to understand.

 Good luck.